18F/identity-idva-orchestration/README.md

 ```
 awscurl --region <region> --service es --access_key <access key> --secret_key <secret> -X GET 'https://<elasticsearch hostname>/_cat/indices?v'
 ```
-It is nessary to add a host file entry for the elasticsearch hostname in order for the signautures to be calculated correclty.
+It is necessary to add a host file entry for the Elasticsearch hostname in order for the signatures to be calculated correctly.
 ```
 127.0.0.1 ....es.amazonaws.com
 ```